Cat food: Probiotics

 Probiotics (live microbes) are becoming increasingly popular in the diets of felines.
 They are included in the diet to increase the number of bacteria and microbes that are normally present in a healthy gut.
 Probiotics are considered a supplement rather than part of nutrition.
 Therefore, there are no strict regulations to the amount of probiotics that should be included in foods.

 The function of probiotics goes beyond basic nutrition and has many benefits to the health of the organism.
 The use of probiotics can help in the prevention and treatment of certain diseases or disorders of felines.
 Examples include prevention of allergies, diarrhea, symptoms relating to stress, etc. The health of the cats is very much dependent on the fermentation that occurs through gut biota.
 The gut biota has an important role in the metabolism, absorption, and protective functions of the gastro intestinal tract.
 Felines have different gut bacteria than canines.
 However, the most common biota that are found in both felines and canines are Bacillota, Bacteroidota, Pseudomonadota, and Fusobacteriota.
 Although these are the most common types of gut biota found in felines, there are variances between independent cats.
 Each cat has their own unique and independent number and type of gut microbes.

 Antioxidants

 Nutraceuticals such as antioxidants are considered to be additives of gastrointestinal diets to prevent digestive upset.
 Antioxidants have the ability to remove free radicals from the body which can cause damage to cell membranes, and are involved in chronic degenerative diseases.
 Free radicals amplify inflammation by causing release of pro-inflammatory cytokines.
 Free radicals can be caused by many factors such as stress, disease and age.
 Some oxygen-derived free radicals can produce ischemia in the small bowel and stomach of cats.
 Combinations of antioxidants have been reported to improve serum vitamin status, suppress lipid peroxidation and distributes the effects of exercise on the immune system.
 The most common antioxidants found in cat gastrointestinal diets are vitamin E and vitamin C.

 Taurine

 Cats have a sulfinoalanine decarboxylase deficiency, preventing the synthesis of taurine from cysteine.
+Being able to create their own only in small amounts, dietary taurine is essential for cats.
+Taurine deficiency in cats will develop into dilated cardiomyopathy, heart failure, blindness, deafness, and reproductive issues.
+In the 1980's these symptoms were prevalent and linked to a lack of taurine.
+Commercial cat food was then successfully supplemented with taurine, and this practice continues to this day.
+Synthetic taurine is typically used for supplementation and found to be effective.